mitydigital/statamic-feedamic/README.md

 These are checked in order, and when content is found, it will be used for the `<summary>` and the other fields will not be checked.
 The default is looking for `introduction` then `meta_description`.

+The `image` gives you the ability to pick a field (or array of fields, like `summary`) to look for to find the image to be included with the summary content.
+You can also set the width and height of the rendered image, otherwise will default to 1280 x 720.
+Set `image` to false or null to not include images.

 You can also adjust the `<author>` behaviour.
 Set this to `false` to disable outputting an author at all.

 Within the array, set `email` to `true` to output the `<email>` in your Atom feed.
 When `false` (the default), `<email>`